Management Structure

 I have worked for Energy4All since it was formed in 2002 and became Finance and Administration Director shortly after.
 I am responsible for the professional management and administration of all the Energy4All family of co-ops.
 My role includes financial control, project costing, projections, banking and treasury.
 I have also been a director of Baywind Energy from 1999 to 2015.
 In Spring 2018 I was awarded with an MBE for services to Community Energy.

-Tony is a self-employed launderette owner living and working in Blackburn.
-I am a Chartered Civil Engineer and a member of the Institution of Civil Engineers but rarely bring these talents to bear.
-I am active in my local community at Church, with the Chamber of Trade and with CPRE.
+I am a self-employed launderette owner living and working in Blackburn.
+I am active in my local community at Church and with the Chamber of Trade.
 I have an understanding of energy generation and renewables.
-I own five PV solar installations.
-With CPRE I have grumbled about certain wind energy schemes.
+I own ten PV solar installations.
 I am enthusiastic about Hydro and was keen to see the implementation of a Hydro scheme at the National Trust’s Quarry Bank Mill.
-I have attended and spoken at a number of planning inquiries and can cope with running meetings.
+I have attended and spoken at a number of planning enquiries and can cope with running meetings.
 As the current president of NALI (National Association of the Launderette Industry) I understand the need to represent and promote things that are important for my business and to me.
 I invested in this Co-op because I was interested in the project, the way it was being financed and promoted and it seemed deserving of support.
-I should be pleased to help with the running of our Co-op.
+I am proud to serve as a Director of our Co-op.

 Catherine Ibbotson

-Catherine is a chartered engineer by background and a lifelong wind farm enthusiast.
-She has spent most of her career developing onshore wind turbines in the UK and has 15 years’ experience in the industry.
-This has included nine years as a Director of Coriolis Energy, a specialist onshore wind energy company that successfully developed a number of the wind farms that now operate community-owned cooperatives through Energy4All.
-She is a member of several wind farm co-operatives and first invested in High Winds in 2015.
-She has always been impressed by the way the community energy schemes are run and is very pleased to have the chance to bring her experience to the High Winds community energy society.
+Cath is a chartered engineer by background and has spent a large part of her career developing onshore wind turbines in the UK.
+She has 15 years’ experience in the industry inluding as a Director of a company that successfully developed several of the wind farms that operate community-owned cooperatives via Energy4All.
+She now works as a programme manager at the University of Oxford, and is Vice Chair of the Board of Directors for High Winds.